 On September 22nd, 2018, the Department of Homeland Security (DHS) announced a proposed rule change that would limit access to green cards for immigrants who use basic public benefits.
 According to reporting from National Public Radio (NPR), the rule change would dramatically expand the federal government’s authority to deny green cards to immigrants if they or their family members benefit from a public program.

-Our Los Angeles immigration lawyers discussed the Trump Administration’s proposal to punish immigrants for using basic social services last month.
+Our immigration lawyer in Los Angeless discussed the Trump Administration’s proposal to punish immigrants for using basic social services last month.
 At that time, the final version of the proposed rule had not yet been released to the public.
 Now that it has been released, it is clear that this proposal is as bad as was feared.

 Redefining a Public Charge: Cash Aid vs. Non Cash Aid

 Immigrants who are considered likely to be a ‘public charge’ are already ineligible for green cards.
 A public charge is defined as someone who is likely to depend primarily on the government for financial assistance.
 The issue here is that the Trump Administration is seeking to drastically broaden the definition of the term ‘public charge’.

 Under current rules, the term public charge refers to direct cash assistance.
 Under the proposed rule change, the term public charge would also apply to many different forms of non-cash assistance.
 Most importantly, it would apply to many health benefits programs.
 From a practical perspective, this is a huge expansion of the meaning of the term.

 According to data obtained by NPR, approximately 3.5 percent of people receive cash assistance whereas nearly 25 percent of people receive some form of non-cash assistance (Medicaid, housing benefits, etc).
 In other words, this rule change would likely increase the number of immigrants ineligible for a green card by 800 percent.

 Immigrants are No More Likely to Use Public Benefits